Interested in a hands-on learning experience for developing LLM applications?

 Conclusion

 A data lake is unique because it holds both relational and non-relational data from social media, IoT devices, and line-of-business applications.
-When data is captured, its structure or schema are not specified.
+When data is captured, its structure or schema is not specified.

 To conclude, businesses are updating their data warehouses to include data lakes for more advanced data analysis and tools.